Skip to main content

 Access control lists (ACLs)

 Can be templates in Git.
 Co-deploy to primary and secondary deployments for notebooks, folders, and clusters.
-However, hold the data for jobs until the disaster recovery event.
+However, hold the data for jobs until the DR event.

 The Permissions API can set access controls for clusters, jobs, pools, notebooks, and folders.
 A sync client needs to map to corresponding object IDs for each object in the secondary workspace.
 Databricks recommends creating a map of object IDs from primary to secondary workspace while syncing those objects before replicating the access controls.